To instruct Ciju please contact our Clerks on +44 (0)20 7400 6400 or email email@example.com.

 In addition, Ciju gained extensive experience of public law and human rights cases during the course of pupillage.
 Notable matters on which he assisted include:

 Prior to joining chambers, Ciju was ranked joint-first for Judicial Review during his bar course and third for Public Law at Cambridge University.
 He has also interned at the European Court of Human Rights where he drafted single-judge judgments.

-Ciju is currently acting in extradition proceedings involving a wide range of issues encompassing human rights, conviction in absentia, abuse of process and expert evidence.
-He also assisted on a number of extradition matters during pupillage, including the case of Julian Assange.
+Ciju has acted successfully for requested persons in extradition proceedings involving a wide range of issues encompassing human rights, convictions in absentia, delay, abuse of process and expert evidence.
+During pupillage, he assisted on the case of Julian Assange.

 Ciju has also worked on matters concerning requests for mutual legal assistance both during and after pupillage.

 Ciju accepts instructions in licensing and regulatory matters.
-He recently acted for the Metropolitan Police in a contested premises licence hearing and appears regularly for TfL in licensing appeals.
+He acts for the Metropolitan Police in contested premises licence hearings, and is regularly instructed by Transport for London in licensing appeals.
 He has also assisted other members of Chambers on matters concerning alcohol licensing and nuisance.